 In a balancing act between customer requirements and implementation at a global corporation

 Our customer is a global player in the automotive industry.
-Companies need to act in order to meet the customer's increasing online orientation and shopping experience expectations.
+Companies need to act fast in order to meet the customer's increasing online orientation and shopping experience expectations.
 A virtual product experience, personalized offers and an online sales closure are just a few of the raising challenges.
 The key to success are not only modern concepts, but also their integration with existing processes and IT-landscapes.

 Digital Customer Experience - modern concepts need Enterprise Architecture Management